tom-ash/managed-inputs/README.md

 * `managed-input text`
 * `managed-input textarea`
 * `managed-input select`
+* `managed-input radio`
 * `managed-input checkbox`
 * `managed-input button`

-The default class for `input` is `input` however when Manged Select and Checkbox are concerned the class regards a `div` element which is displayed instead of the original DOM elements (which are always invisible).
+The default class for `input` is `input` however when Managed Select, Radio, Checkbox and Multiple Checkbox are concerned the class regards a `div` element which is displayed instead of the original DOM elements <u>which are always invisible</u>.

-CSS classes for `label`, `error container` and `error` are:
+CSS classes for `label` and `error` are:
 * `label`
-* `error-container`
 * `error`

 All elements of the Managed Inputs (i.e. inputs, labels, errors) get the following classes when applicable: